 You get more than 10 PTO requests and sick leave combined per month.
 Leave requests are a reality in every staffing environment.
 The more of these you have, the harder it can be to keep a stable schedule.

 You need to link your staff to other variables in your schedule (such as physicians).
-Some environments not only have job competency requirements, there can be staff dependencies where certain employees must be available when others are working.
-This schedule challenge puts any spreadsheet and administrator to the test.
+Some environments not only have job competency requirements, but there can also be staff dependencies where certain employees must be available when others are working.
+This scheduling challenge puts any spreadsheet and administrator to the test.